Asa Newell

 Asa Christian Newell (born October 5, 2005) is an American professional basketball player for the Atlanta Hawks of the National Basketball Association (NBA).
 He played college basketball for the Georgia Bulldogs.
-He was a consensus five-star recruit and one of the top players in the 2024 class.
+Newell was a consensus five-star recruit in the class of 2024, earning the 2023 FIBA Under-19 World Cup Defensive MVP.

 Early life and high school career

 Newell was born in Atlanta, Georgia, and grew up in Athens, Georgia before his family moved to Destin, Florida when he was ten years old.
 He initially attended Choctawhatchee High School in Fort Walton Beach, Florida.
 Newell averaged 14.7 points and 8.7 rebounds per game and was named the area Player of the Year by the Northwest Florida Daily News as a sophomore.
 Newell transferred to Montverde Academy in Montverde, Florida prior to the start of his junior year.

 Recruiting

 Newell was a consensus five-star recruit and one of the top players in the 2024 class, according to major recruiting services.
 On October 25, 2023, he committed to playing college basketball for Georgia after considering offers from Texas, Alabama, and Gonzaga.
 He signed a National Letter of Intent to play for the Bulldogs on November 8, 2023, during the early signing period.